matter-labs/zksync-lite-docs/docs/api/sdk/checkout/tutorial/README.md

 // ..

-// 'Goerli' is also supported
+// 'goerli' is also supported
 const checkoutManager = new CheckoutManager('mainnet');
 ```